-Once the project scope has been established, as mentioned earlier, you should identify data requirements.
+Once the project is scoped, as mentioned earlier, you should identify data requirements.
 The earlier that you get a handle on what data is needed, the sooner data gathering may begin.
 As any simulation professional knows, data collection and analyses often take longer than building the model itself.

 Given the objectives of the project, prototypes of the output reports may also be designed and agreed upon so that the modeler is sure to calculate the appropriate statistics during the simulation.
 Unnecessary amounts of rework can be avoided if the modeler knows ahead of time what statistics need to be collected.
-The difference can even be as simple as only having to use a different modeling construct; e.g. a Batch versus a Match module in Arena[®].
+The difference can even be as simple as only having to use a different modeling construct; e.g. a Batch versus a Match module in Arena®.

-It's also imperative that you plan the project at an appropriate level of detail.
+Once the project is scoped, it must be planned at an appropriate level of detail.
 The project manager should develop a project plan using a work breakdown structure.
 This approach is characterized by breaking major tasks into smaller ones with task times and the resources required to complete each task.
 Examples of major tasks that should be accounted for in the plan are:

 - gathering and analyzing data,

 - building the model,

-- > animating the model, and
+- animating the model, and

-- > analyzing the output.
+- analyzing the output.